UMAprotocol/docs/docs/uma-tokenholders/guidence-on-collateral-currency-addition.md

  - the amount that should be added to the store as final fee expressed in units of the intended collateral currency.
 _This should equate to approximately $400 at the time the UMIP is submitted.
 If the token is not directly listed on Coingecko and/or Coinmarketcap, please add how the estimated dollar value of the token was obtained in the Rationale section._

-***Note**: rebasing tokens cannot be added as collateral currencies as they do not work with UMA's factory contracts*
+***Note**: rebasing tokens should not be added as collateral currencies as they do not work with most registered UMA contracts*

 ____________
 The below provides some guidelines when using collateral currencies in an UMA contract